hardliner66/hecate/README.md

-# Native CPU Implementation for Hecate Virtual Machine
+# Hecate Virtual Machine

-This project provides an implementation of a CPU for the Hecate virtual machine.
+This project provides an implementation of the Hecate virtual machine.

 ---